telec16/simpleCurse/README.md

 # Simple Curse - Bukkit

-You don't want your player to curse, and you don't want to spend time configuring a plugin ?
+You don't want your players to curse, and you don't want to spend time configuring a plugin ?
 SimpleCurse !

 ## How ?